django-commons/django-typer/doc/source/architecture.rst

 test is :func:`~django_typer.utils.is_method` and simply checks to see if the function accepts a first positional argument named `self`.

-django-typer_ uses metaclasses to build the typer app tree when :class:`~django_typer.TyperCommand` classes are instantiated.
+django-typer_ uses metaclasses to build the typer app tree when :class:`~django_typer.management.TyperCommand` classes are instantiated.
 The logic flow proceeds this way:

 - Class definition is read and @initialize/@callback, @group, @command decorators label and store typer config and registration logic onto the function objects for processing later once the root